redis/docs/content/commands/json.merge/index.md

 ## Examples

-JSON.MERGE provides four different behaviors to merge changes on a given key: create a non-existent path, update an existing path with a new value, delete a existing path or replace an array with a new array
+JSON.MERGE provides four different behaviors to merge changes on a given key: create a non-existent path, update an existing path with a new value, delete an existing path, or replace an array with a new array

 <details open>
 <summary><b>Create a non-existent path-value</b></summary>